-With roots going back almost 50 years, we combine experience and tradition with the excitement and freshness of new beginnings...
+With roots going back 50 years, we combine experience and tradition with the excitement and freshness of new beginnings...

 Our beginnings go back as far as 1969, when St. Raphael Nursery School began in space rented from St. Raphael Church as a non-sectarian program for 3- and 4-year-olds.
 In the early years, SRNS operated as a semi-cooperative organization entirely run by parents.
 In 1989, the preschool began operating under the auspices of St. Raphael Parish and grew so much in popularity that parents slept overnight to secure coveted spots for their children.
-Today, with almost 50 years of experience, St. Raphael Nursery School offers one of the strongest and largest early-childhood programs in the area.
-Our director, Teri Dwyer, has been with the nursery school since 1989.
+Today, with 50 years of experience, St. Raphael Nursery School offers one of the strongest and largest early-childhood programs in the area.
+Our director, Teri Dwyer, has been with the nursery school since 1990.
 She is an inspiring leader and integral to the warm and welcoming environment for which SRNS is known.

 The dream of adding an elementary and middle school first materialized under our late pastor, Fr.
 Bill Finch.
 Parishioner demand—and wait lists at a neighboring Catholic school that we co-sponsored—led Fr.
 Finch to ask the archdiocese to expand St. Raphael through eighth grade.
-In June 2006, Cardinal Theodore McCarrick, in one of his final acts as archbishop, dedicated St. Raphael School as the newest school in the Archdiocese of Washington.
+In June 2006, St. Raphael School was dedicated as the newest school in the Archdiocese of Washington.

 In August 2006, St. Raphael School opened with 31 new students in kindergarten and first grade.
 Teri Dwyer was named principal and continues to serve in that role—she was honored by the archdiocese as the 2018 Distinguished Principal of the Year.
 For the first five years, St. Raphael School operated out of the parish's Duffy Center, part of the original property that also houses St. Raphael Nursery School.
 During this time, plans were being drawn for a new building for St. Raphael School, which had been approved by the City of Rockville.
 In April 2009, before he could see his dream become a reality, Fr.
 Bill suffered a heart attack and died on Holy Thursday after celebrating Mass.
 Each autumn, we remember St. Raphael School’s founding pastor by hosting the Fr.
 Bill Finch Memorial St. Raphael Golf Classic in his name.